 - Try colon irrigation, acupuncture, or massage therapy.

 - Avoid using laxatives for occasional constipation.
-Instead, use a gentle, oxygen-based colon cleanser, such as Oxy-Powder®, or perform a full colon cleanse with the Body Cleanse Starter Kit.
+Instead, use a gentle, oxygen-based colon cleanser, such as Oxy-Powder®, or perform a full colon cleanse with the 9 Step Body Cleanse Kit.

 - Consider a full body cleanse.
 A system clogged with junk and toxins is not going to operate at peak efficiency, and chronic constipation is one possible result.
 Any comprehensive body cleanse should include a solid body cleansing diet.